-Modern political philosophy; the Enlightenment in the Atlantic world, David Hume; liberal and democratic theory.
+Modern political thought; the Scottish Enlightenment; David Hume; liberal and democratic political theory.

 |Degrees:||BA, MA (UBC) PhD (Toronto)|